oleobal/dd-dicetron/language.md

  - to allow silent arithmetic between coin flips (d2) and other dice
  - to allow for things like counting the number of successes.

-### Planned
+### Strings

 I'm also planning on:
  - strings
  - list of strings

-Strings would represent the result of rolling a dice with symbols or words on its faces instead of numbers.
-List of strings for the same (and obviously they can't be reducible).
-There would be a new syntax for this: `2d[head, tails]`
+Represent "Picture Dice", with symbols or words on their faces instead of numbers.
+Can't be reduced.

+Concatenation of strings make no sense (who concatenates DICE?).
+Concatenating lists of dice however does, and we can use the `+` operator.
+Question however: should lists of number dice be reduced beforehand?

 ## Functions